sonalparab/shsh/README.md

 ## Bugs:
 * Does not work with commands that have tabs
 * When redirecting, there needs to be a space before and after the redirection symbol
+* While the homedir is substituted with `~` in the prompt, trying to use it as a path will fail

 ## Files & Function Headers